rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from HackerRank using Python.
 1. The problem is related to return the number of distinct triplets that can be formed from the given arrays.
 Refer to Day75/Problem 1.pdf for more information regarding the problem.
 2. The problem is to find the longest palindromic subsequence's length.
 Refer to Day75/Problem 2.pdf for detailed information.

+## Day 76
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return the value of the BST node whose value is equal to the value of the root node.
+Refer to Day76/Problem 1.pdf for more information regarding the problem.
+2. The problem is to move all 0's to the end of it while maintaining the relative order of the non-zero elements.
+Refer to Day76/Problem 2.pdf for detailed information.